LiquidFun/Airway/README.md

 If you don't have some dependencies installed you can still safely run it, and only those stages will crash.
 Open the `./log` file and search for `STDERR` if you want to see the errors listed by `airway-pipeline.py`.

-By default, four patients will be calculated in parallel (8 workers are used).
+By default, eight patients will be calculated in parallel (8 workers are used).
 If you have more CPU threads, simply increase the number of workers:

 `./airway-pipeline.py 1 2 3 -w 32` or change the default in the config file (`defaults.yaml`).